 Their cuisine is unique, incorporating a multitude of herbs, garlic, berries, nuts and spices that makes for some of the most delicious and healthful recipes on the planet.

-I have a life mission to expose their amazing cuisine to the world, and this is the first of many Georgian recipes you will discover here on TFD.
+I have a life mission to expose their amazing cuisine to the world, Citizens!

 For the first recipe – one of my favorites!
 Cooked in a skillet or on the grill, chicken tabaka (Georgian: ტაბაკა) is an excellent way to cook a whole chicken quickly.
 The meat turns out juicy and flavorful and the skin is incredibly crisp and delicious.
 Served with the Georgian garlic and cilantro sauce called Niortskali, you have a match truly made in heaven!